 Don’t panic, I’m not here today to be the moral police or to tell you to give up all food.
-Often vegans don’t have the best reputation (Leotie Lovely has a great post about that here that I really recommend reading) and, as Ethical Unicorn exists to provide a variety of options and ideas which you can pick and choose from yourself, this post is merely a suggestion about repositioning some of our attitudes to food, as one of the easiest ways to live a greener life.
+Often vegans don’t have the best reputation (Leotie Lovely has a great post about that here that I really recommend reading) and, as Ethical Unicorn exists to provide a variety of options and ideas which you can pick and choose from yourself, this post is merely a suggestion about repositioning some of our attitudes to food, as one of the easiest ways to live a more ethical, eco-friendly lifestyle.

 So what is this Veganuary?
 No, it’s not a word I’ve made up, it’s actually a charity dedicated to changing attitudes and ideas about veganism.
 If you live in London you may have seen ads for this plastered all over the tube, so I thought I’d shed some light on this for you today.
 To put it simply, the idea is to try out a vegan/plant based diet for the month of January.
 It’s not saying you have to be a vegan for the rest of your life, it’s not saying you have to believe in or agree with every single reason behind veganism, it’s simply about giving it a go.